MicrosoftDocs/well-architected/well-architected/saas-isv/resource-organization.md

     An Azure landing zone is the recommended base configuration of an Azure environment.
 For landing zone recommendations that are specific to independent software vendor (ISV) organizations, see [ISV considerations for Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/isv-landing-zone).

 - **Decide which resources to share.** Determine which components to share and which to deploy individually to customers.
-Sharing reduces costs and management but can lead to tradeoffs for isolation, security, and performance.
+Sharing resources reduces costs and management but can lead to tradeoffs for isolation, security, and performance.
 It's common to have a mix of shared and per-customer components.
 At minimum, identity and billing components are typically shared among customers.

     Don't use shared production resources during pre-production stages.
 Your resource organization strategy needs to accommodate parallel deployments for your resources, even if you share resources in production.